 If the spirit of our heritage bids us to help the Turks, let us help them by all means.
 But the spirit of this help must be capable of begetting the recipient with a spirit portrayed by our acts.
 But if that help is destined to strengthen the Turks for the perpetuation of their practices of violence against the laws of humanity and her neighbors, our help would be serving to breed evil and destruction.
 Our aid to the Turks or to anyone without reciprocation of a positive sign to repair the damages that they have inflicted would be strengthening the arms of injustice.
 Unfortunately, our educational activities and the Truman doctrine as applied to Turkey has served but to strengthen the Turks for future violence without producing in them any sign of guardianship for civilization.
-Our aid has lacked moral offensive or aim.
+Our aid has lacked moral offensive or aim, that is to say, the moral seed of our aim has fallen on rocky grounds.